 Jasola District Centre, New Delhi-110025

 Or any other address that may be published on the Registry?s website from time to time.

 b.
-The Complaint and the annexures attached to it shall be submitted in hard copy and as far as possible in electronic form also and shall incorporate the following:
+The Complaint and the annexures attached to it shall be submitted in three hard copies and one softcopy and shall incorporate the following:

 i.
 A request that the Complaint be submitted to arbitration in accordance with the Dispute Resolution Policy and the Rules framed thereunder,

 ii. state the name, postal and e-mail addresses, and the telephone and facsimile numbers of the Complainant and of any representative authorised to act for the Complainant in the arbitration proceeding and also specify a preferred method of communication to it i.e. by email, postal mail or facsimile.